n-grubb/noahgrubb.com/src/site/projects/edgeworx.md

 <h3><span>Challenge:</span>Microservices Slider</h3>

-To add some wow-factor to the site, I was responsible for adding an interactive slider to display microservices that could be used with Edgeworx.
-The microservices were setup within the custom CMS.
+To add some wow-factor to the site, I was responsible for adding an interactive slider to display microservices that could be used with Edgeworx's software.
 When a user hovers over a microservice, the slider must pause so that the box can be more easily read.
-This was a fun animation challenge to tackle and I'm very happy with the end result.
+This was a fun interactive challenge to tackle and I'm very happy with the end result.

 <figure class="screenshot feature">
     <video src="/images/ew-microservices.mp4" title="A video of the Microservices Slider" alt="A video of the Microservices Slider" controls  />